-La Roque-Gageac, a remarkable troglodyte village
+La Roque-Gageac, a remarkable cave-dwelling village nestled between the river and the cliff

 Everything here is troglodyte.